 How is all of this free?

 The truth is that it isn’t!
-There are costs associated with running the programme, including costs for our website, Eventbrite and Zoom.
-We also strongly believe that those involved in science communication should be paid appropriately for their time.
-We ensure that the invertebrate conservationists hosting the webinars are renumerated for their time and all of our invertebrate researchers are offered a speaker fee of £60 for each presentation.
+There are costs associated with running the programme, including fees for our website, Eventbrite and Zoom.
+We also strongly believe that those involved in science communication should be paid appropriately for their time, so we ensure that all invertebrate scientists delivering entoLIVE webinars are offered fee of £60 per webinar.

-The 2025 marineLIVE webinar programme is part-funded through an Outreach Grant from the British Ecological Society.
+The 2025 and 2026 marineLIVE webinar programme was made possible through an Outreach Grant from the British Ecological Society.